hannibal002/SkyHanni/FEATURES.md

     + This removes the need to shift-click to swap the equipment items, without the annoying "pick up animation".
 + Added Copy Underbid Price. - hannibal2
     + Copies the price of an item in the "Create BIN Auction" minus 1 coin into the clipboard for faster under-bidding.
++ Added Power Stone Guide features. - hannibal2
+    + Highlight missing power stones, show their total bazaar price, and allows to open the bazaar when clicking on the items in the Power Stone Guide.
++ Option to make normal clicks to shift clicks in equipment inventory. - Thunderblade73

 </details>
 <details open><summary>